Stopping-Robot/106a-project/docs/index.md

 > Aditya is a third year EECS  major.
 He is passionate about the intersection of multiple different fields with software engineering, including medical technology and finance.
 When he gets the chance,  he plays  video  games  and does his  best to exercise (maybe after one more episode of brooklyn nine nine)

 ##### Contributions:
-He worked on motion planning, testing and integration
+He worked on motion planning, testing and integration.
+He also spent a lot of time thinking through the design steps of the project as well as helping integrate all components.

 ### Mrunal Puram
 > Mrunal is a third year EECS major.
 He is passionate about exploring the field of AI and robotics, and is also curious about astronomy.
 In his free time, he enjoys playing basketball, rooting for the Warriors, and reading tech blogs.

 ##### Contributions:
 Mrunal helped implement the pixel to world coordinate transformation through the calculation of the plane ray intersection.
 He also contributed to the motion planning, testing, and integration portions of the project and refactored code.
-He was also responsible for setting up this website on GitHub Pages.
+He contributed to the final report and was also responsible for setting up this website on GitHub Pages.

 ### William Wong
 > William is a third year CS major with experience in software engineering, robotics and reinforcement learning.
 Outside of class, he conducts research under Professor Ken Goldberg at UC Berkeley’s AUTOLab.